Regions Financial (RF)

 New regulation after the 2008 financial crisis requires that all firms must maintain a Tier 1 capital ratio greater than 4.5%.
 On top of this, there are additional buffers based on scale, risk profile, and other regulatory classifications, so that at the end of the day, firms generally must maintain a 7-10% ratio at minimum.

-Over the last five years, Regions Financial has averaged an ROE of 12.6%, excellent for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+Over the last five years, Regions Financial has averaged an ROE of 12.5%, healthy for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
 This is a bright spot for Regions Financial.

-10. Key Takeaways from Regions Financial’s Q3 Results
+11. Key Takeaways from Regions Financial’s Q4 Results

-It was encouraging to see Regions Financial beat analysts’ tangible book value per share expectations this quarter.
-On the other hand, its net interest income slightly missed.
-Zooming out, we think this was a mixed quarter.
-The stock remained flat at $23.55 immediately after reporting.
+It was good to see Regions Financial narrowly top analysts’ tangible book value per share expectations this quarter.
+On the other hand, its EPS missed and its revenue fell slightly short of Wall Street’s estimates.
+Overall, this was a mixed quarter.
+The stock remained flat at $28.64 immediately after reporting.

-Regions Financial isn’t a terrible business, but it doesn’t pass our quality test.
-To kick things off, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
+Regions Financial isn’t a terrible business, but it isn’t one of our picks.
+First off, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
 And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its declining net interest margin shows its loan book is becoming less profitable.
 On top of that, its net interest income growth was weak over the last five years.

-Regions Financial’s P/B ratio based on the next 12 months is 1.2x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're pretty confident there are superior stocks to buy right now.
+Regions Financial’s P/B ratio based on the next 12 months is 1.3x.
+This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
+We're pretty confident there are more exciting stocks to buy at the moment.